jakobbouchard/yadob/docs/index.md

 ## Help
 ### Usage: `help`

 Currently, the help command only lists all available commands, however, I'd like it to also give more info about commands.

 ## Nickname
 ### Usage: `nickname <nickname | clear>`

 Allows people to change or clear the bot's nickname.

 ## Ping
 ### Usage: `ping`

 Outputs the bot's latency to Discord's servers.

+## Reaction Role
+### Usage: `reactionrole`

+Creates a message with an embed using the specified settings in `reactionrole-config.json`.
+> [Known bug](https://github.com/jakobbouchard/yadob/issues/3): The reaction role doesn't work after the bot shuts down.
+For now, you will need to recreate a reaction role each time you restart the bot.
+Which loses the reaction numbers.
+I am working on this.

 ## Support
 ### Usage: `support`

 Links to this website as well as the issue form on GitHub